keene-ng-2024/ESM_Milestone3/README.md

 # ESMOS Healthcare Platform
+Project to simulate live deployment of a meal kit ordering website on Microsoft Azure.
 Docker Compose stack for ESMOS — Odoo 17 + Moodle + Nginx on Azure Southeast Asia.

 ## Services